probmods/probmods2/teaching_extras/RSA-incremental.md

 ## Word order across languages

 Spanish puts the adjectives after the noun (as do many other languages).
 Model this by modifying the "grammar" above.
 How does this change utterance preferences?
-Does it change utterance preferences for full (non-incremental) RSA?
+Does it also change utterance preferences for full (non-incremental) RSA?

-Cf (Rubio-Fernandez, P., Mollica, F., & Jara-Ettinger, J. (2021).
+Cf. experimental data showing differences in adjective production across langauges: [Rubio-Fernandez, P., Mollica, F., & Jara-Ettinger, J. (2021).
 Speakers and listeners exploit word order for communicative efficiency: A cross-linguistic investigation.
-Journal of Experimental Psychology: General)[https://psycnet-apa-org.stanford.idm.oclc.org/record/2020-69516-001]
+Journal of Experimental Psychology: General](https://psycnet-apa-org.stanford.idm.oclc.org/record/2020-69516-001)

 ## Incremental listeners